playedketcup81/game-thingey/README.md

-# do not take this as a recomandasons its bad
+# do not take this serously